Coaching Club of New York: Membership

 Qualification for membership: "the ability to drive four horses with grace and skill".
-Driving four-in-hand requires the coachman to hold the reins of all four horses in one fist.
+Driving four-in-hand requires the whip (driver) to hold the reins of all four horses in one fist.

 Coaching was a very expensive pursuit and membership, at first restricted to fifty then thirty people at any one time, was limited to those owners and drivers of coaches drawn by four horses that had no involvement in racing, hunting or polo.
 It became difficult to keep a full membership and from 1925 members were allowed those associations.

-Pioneer
+Pioneer road coach

-The club owned its own coach, Pioneer.
+The club owned its own coach, named Pioneer, which made daily runs between Holland House and Ardsley, New York for three years, a distance of 54 miles round trip.

 The general public could buy seats in members' coaches and be driven about by the club members.
-When it was pointed out the result was New York's aristocracy carried common citizens members responded that some of the English aristocracy had driven scheduled public services for some time.
+When it was pointed out the result was New York's aristocracy carried common citizens, members responded that some of the English aristocracy had driven scheduled public services for some time.

-Tally-ho
+Tally-Ho road coach

-One of the original Coaching Club coaches belonging to Kane was called Tally-ho.
-It became so well known any coach-and-four was called a tally-ho by the general public.
-Kane's Tally-ho was donated to the Museum of the City of New York in 1933 and now may be seen at the Long Island Museum of American Art, History, and Carriages in Stony Brook, N.Y.
+One of the original Coaching Club coaches was named Tally-Ho.
+Built in 1875 by Holland & Holland coachbuilders in London, it was purchased by Colonel Kane and brought to New York in 1876.
+It became so well known that any coach-and-four was called a tally-ho by the general public.
+Kane's Tally-ho was donated to the Museum of the City of New York in 1933, and is now in the carriage collection at the Long Island Museum of American Art, History, and Carriages in Stony Brook, New York.